Double sunset: Scotland

-In the 1950s Alexander Thom surveyed a megalithic site at Kintraw, a locality on the mainland of Scotland, in the context of a double sunset on the island of Jura (both the island and the mainland site are in Argyll and Bute).
+In the 1950s Alexander Thom surveyed a megalithic site at Kintraw, a locality on the mainland of Scotland, which is in an area rich in prehistoric sites.
+Thom interpreted the site at Kintraw as a viewing point of a double sunset on the island of Jura (both the island and the mainland site are in Argyll and Bute).
 The proposed alignment is to a notch at a distance of 28 miles between the mountains of Beinn Shiantaidh and Beinn a' Chaolais which are visible from Kintraw.

 Thom described the site as a type of midwinter observatory, but his interpretation has been the subject of controversy, one point at issue being the visibility of the midwinter notch: a higher observation point is needed to see the midwinter notch on Jura over a nearby ridge.

 Euan MacKie, recognising that Thom's theories needed to be tested, excavated at the site in 1970 and 1971, and found evidence for an observation platform.